timed presentation related wl_surface requests

 destroy()

-Unbind from the presentation interface
+unbind from the presentation interface

 Informs the server that the client will no longer be using this protocol object.
 Existing objects created by this object are not affected.